Fairfax County Regional Science and Engineering Fair

 This public website provides information and registration links for the annual Fairfax County Regional Science and Engineering Fair.
 Prospective judges and organizations can register to participate in the science fair.

-2020 Fairfax County Regional Science and Engineering Fair
+Congratulations to the Winners of the 2020 Virtual Fairfax County Regional Science and Engineering Fair

 Category Judges Needed for the Fairfax County Regional Science and Engineering Fair